bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/React-State.md

 **Stateful components**

 -   <span id="1ecc">One of the major reasons why you would choose to use a **Class Component** over a Function Component is to add and manage local or internal state to your component.</span>
--   <span id="c4cd">Second of the major reasons is to be able to use a Class Component's lifecycle methods.</span>
+-   <span id="c4cd">Second of the major reasons is to be able to use a Class Component’s lifecycle methods.</span>

 **What is state?**